 Let’s assume you have a specific song you want to use in your next project.
 Here’s what you have to do if you don’t use royalty free music.

 You’ll start the music licensing process by reaching out to the song’s copyright holders.That doesn’t just mean the artist, however.

 You’ll end up talking with several people, which could include songwriters, recording artists, record label representatives, and more.

 Everyone who played some part in the song’s creation needs to agree to the licensing agreement that you propose, and it’s your job to make them all feel compensated.
 That’s how you guarantee that no one can hit you with a copyright strike later on.

 Of course, licensing agreements aren’t exactly simple; they’re legally binding contracts.
-And the onus is one you to figure it out all.
+And the onus is on you to figure it all out.

 It’s your responsibility to find out who is a copyright holder and then contact them.
 It’s your responsibility to arrange all the licensing details, settle on a fee, and then make sure the payment goes through.

 And it’s also your responsibility to wait several months for everyone to respond and (hopefully) sign the license so you can finish that project you started so long ago.

 But the process isn’t over yet.

 If your video is a commercial project, or a YouTube video, or a short film, you’ll need to pay royalty fees.
 In other words, if the video contributes to a channel or platform that generates revenue for you, you’ll owe a percentage to the copyright holders.